What to Look for in a Ductile Iron Foundry

 Although humans have been casting metals for millennia, it is the emergence of the modern foundry that streamlined the process and set humanity on the path toward global industrialization.
 A foundry is a factory wherein metals are melted, poured into molds, and solidified into castings that may be usable on their own or as components in larger products or equipment.

-The ductile iron foundry is a relatively new development in the grand scheme of things — the alloy was only discovered in 1943, after all (464 years after Moscow's "Canon Shop" and 301 years after colonial Massachusetts' Saugus Iron Works).
-Nonetheless, as the ductile iron casting process has evolved, so too has the ductile iron foundry — creating more durable, reliable, and consistent parts integral to a host of industries.
+The ductile iron foundry is a relatively new development in the grand scheme.
+The alloy was only discovered in 1943 (464 years after Moscow's "Canon Shop" and 301 years after colonial Massachusetts' Saugus Iron Works).
+Nonetheless, as the ductile iron casting process has evolved, so too has the ductile iron foundry — creating more durable, reliable, and consistent parts integral to a host of industries - while offering significant advantages over traditional cast iron parts.

 How Urick excels at each step of the ductile iron casting process

 It should come as no surprise that the best foundries are those that most smoothly facilitate each step of the ductile iron casting process.
-We'll take you through each one and how Urick does it better.
+We'll take you through each one and explain how Urick does it better.
+Above all else, our team is committed to superior quality control throughout the entire ductile iron casting process.

 Patternmaking